raboody/Curse-of-Knowledge-m/README.md

 ActionSpaceGenerator.py – Generates the list of actions a teacher could take (e.g., just an ordered list of hypotheses)

-Simplest action value function.py – first function that produces an action value (the simplest one Julian & I talked about).
+Simplest action value function.py – first function that produces an action value (the simplest one we talked about).